ComradePhilos/CoYOTe/README.md

 CoYOT(e)
 ======

-Control Your OverTimes (easily) - a simple and fast tool for time tracking, which allows you to overiew all your overtimes you achieved at work over a certain period of time.
-In future there will be support for multiple employees etc..
+Control Your OverTimes (easily).
+This programme is a lightweight tool for employees who want to have an overview over their working time or people who want to track working times of their employees/colleagues.
+CoYOT(e) is still work in progress and is not recommended for general use yet!